shuozhixu/HEAM_2025/README.md

 ## Foreword

 The purpose of this project is to calculate the basic structural parameters (including lattice parameter and elastic constants), generalized stacking fault energies (GSFE), and local slip resistances (LSR), in random Al<sub>0.3</sub>CoCrFeNi multi-principal element alloy (MPEA).
-To provide references, the same properties for Ni are also calculated.
+To provide references, the same properties in Ni are also calculated.

 ## LAMMPS